 # Configuring Models

-## Configure a Session
+## Configure a session

 For WebSocket, the connection starts with a `session.created` event.
 For WebRTC, send `session.update` as soon as the data channel opens.
 In both cases, use `session.update` to configure your session.
 Here you can set: